Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

 # Calculator-in-Scheme Demo

 ## Basic Information
--> a calculator that allows arithmetic calculations and functions definitions with if statements and while loops
+-> A calculator that allows arithmetic calculations and functions definitions with if statements and while loops

+-> Calculator is in post-fix style

+-> spaces-using is sensitive in this program; spaces are used to seperate operands and operators

+-> The result of calculation would be stored in a stack; as long as the program is running the data stored in the stack would not be erased

 -> Functions need to be defined before being called; that said, function definition and function call should not be in the same line of input

--> the result of calculation would be stored in a stack; as long as the program is running the data stored in the stack would not be erased
+-> Allows using previous user-defined functions as the definition of a new user-defined function

--> operands implemented based on the concepts provided by gForth
+-> Operands implemented based on the concepts provided by gForth

 ## Operands and Instructions